Defending Liberal Values in Illiberal Times

 So how does the familiarity of gay or transgender issues in contemporary media compare to the familiarity of X-rated material?
 Like pornography, LGBTQ books and movies make relatively unusual sexual values seem common; like pornography, they present a range of personal options many readers and viewers hadn’t hitherto imagined and which they may well have been better off not imagining at all.
 With both porn and LGBTQ campaigns, the message is that sex is more important than anything else in life, and that identifying and stimulating a private sexual predilection is a fundamental freedom.
 These are daunting ideas to introduce to any fifteen-year-old, whether via illicit peeks at a laptop or state-sanctioned lessons in the classroom.

 Despite decades of study and debate, no one has definitively confirmed whether sexual orientation is a result of fundamental genetics or social conditioning.
 Either way, the implications make both LGBTQ supporters and opponents uneasy.
 If preference is built in to humans from conception, then family-values conservatives must accept that gay people cannot change their God-given essences any more than people of color can change their biological heritage (and so anti-gay discrimination is as unfair and as bigoted as racism); but gay-rights lobbyists are forced to admit that homosexuality is a comparatively rare trait which only affects a small portion of citizens (and so homosexuality is a fluke of nature that deserves more sympathy than celebration).
-But if preference is molded by upbringing and other external factors, then conservatives have to acknowledge that everyone, including themselves, has a potential latent homosexuality within them which might emerge under the required stimulus; but LGBTQ activists are in turn forced to concede that their identities are no different from acquired tastes in clothes or entertainment, which therefore deserve no special protection under the law.
+But if preference is molded by external factors, then conservatives have to acknowledge that everyone, including themselves, has a potential latent homosexuality within them which might emerge under the required stimulus; but LGBTQ activists are in turn forced to concede that their identities are no different from acquired tastes in clothes or entertainment, which therefore deserve no special protection under the law.

 It’s true, certainly, that some people are attracted to members of their own sex, just as some people enjoy and benefit from looking at sexually explicit materials.
 Fine; neither affinity ought to be judged.
 There is great damage to be done in classifying homosexuality and pornography as “deviance” or “obscenity,” as both were in the not-so-distant past.
 But there is also damage risked in the mixed signals sent to the next generation – that same-sex love is good but sexy pictures are bad, that we must embrace all kinds of sexual preference but reject any kind of sexual fantasy, and above all that our most inward impulses are matters of the widest public concern.
 Are they really?
 Is it progress, when both adults and adolescents devote so much of their intellects to discouraging some physical feelings but promoting others, and so much of their energies toward determining which types of desire to favor and which to deplore?
 We should remember that sex could be fulfilling long before centerfolds and adult videos were required to spice it up, and that people could be content in their identities long before Dan Savage and Brokeback Mountain were around to persuade them that they were not.
 Either we denounce both porn and gay-positive culture together, or accept them both equally, but it should not be only one and not the other.